vadymmartyniuk/DjangoExample/README.md

 This mini guide provides a basic setup of Django project.
 To manualty recreate this project follow these steps:

-1. Creare a seraparate directory:
+1. Creare a separate directory:
 ```
 mkdir ComputationalMethods
 cd ComputationalMethods
 ```
 2. Create `venv` using:
 ```
-python venv .venv
+python -m venv .venv
 ```
-4. If necessary activate it (note that this conmmand OS and terminal specific and provided command is for Windows PS):
+4. If necessary activate it (note that this command is OS and terminal specific; the provided command is for Windows PowerShell):
 ```
 ./.venv/Scripts/activate.ps1
 ```